iainmclean07/DissertationRepo/readme.md

+# Full abstraction of the encoding of session types

+This dissertation is a purely theoretical exploration into the encoding of session types.

 # Guidance
 This is a suggested template for a project.
 You can modify it as you please, but but remember to keep: